rstuder9090/YelpReviews/README.md

 ## How to use Code
 Retrieve the business, reviews, and tips JSON files from Yelp.\
-Download all files in Code folder into directory of choice. \
+Download all files in Code & Data folders into directory of choice. \
 Set working directory to respective directory.